-1. A procuring entity shall promptly inform participating suppliers of the entity's contract award decisions and, on the request of a supplier, shall do so in writing.
-Subject to paragraph 2 and paragraph 3 of Article 172, a procuring entity shall, on request, provide an unsuccessful supplier with an explanation of the reasons why the procuring entity did not select its tender and the relative advantages of the successful supplier's tender.
+1. A procuring entity shall promptly inform participating suppliers of the entity's contract award decisions and, at the request of a supplier, shall do so in writing.
+Subject to Article 172 (2) and (3), a procuring entity shall, on request, provide an unsuccessful supplier with an explanation of the reasons why the procuring entity did not select its tender and the relative advantages of the successful supplier's tender.